 Small kidney stones in a child can pass through the urinary tract without causing any symptoms.
 If your child has larger kidney stones he or she may experience:

 - Sharp pain in the back, side, lower abdomen or groin

 - Blood in urine

-Your pediatrician or pediatric urologist evaluates your child’s symptoms and medical history, conducts a physical exam, and orders tests to diagnose a kidney stone and find out what may have caused it.
+If you think your child has a kidney stone, consult a health care professional.
+Your pediatrician or pediatric urologist evaluates your child’s kidney stone symptoms and medical history, conducts a physical exam, and orders tests to diagnose a childhood kidney stone and find out what may have caused it.

 Stones may pass if your child drinks extra fluids.
 Medical Expulsive Therapy (MET) is a technique in which your physician prescribes a medicine like Tamsulosin to increase the chances of passing a stone.
 If your child is in a lot of pain or if the stone is large, it may have to be removed or broken up into smaller pieces.
-Surgery is necessary when:
+Surgery for pediatric kidney stones is necessary when:

-- The stone doesn’t pass within 15 days, a fever develops or there is constant pain
+- The kidney stone doesn’t pass within 15 days, a fever develops or there is constant pain

-- The stone is too large to pass naturally
+- The kidney stone is too large to pass naturally

 - Urine flow is blocked